Bess Houdini: In film

 Bess Houdini appeared as herself in the 1938 film Religious Racketeers (a.k.a.
 Mystic Circle Murder) directed by Frank O'Conner and produced by Fanchon Royer.
 In the film, she expressed her belief that communication with those who have died is impossible.
 The film sparked controversy among spiritualists, but was praised by magicians.
 It was released on DVD in 2006 by Alpha Video.

 Bess has been portrayed in film by Janet Leigh (Houdini, 1953), Sally Struthers (The Great Houdini, 1976), Stacy Edwards (Houdini, 1998), and Kristen Connolly (Houdini, 2014).
 On stage, she has been played by Judith Bruce (Man of Magic, 1966), Viviane Thomas (Houdini – A Circus Opera, 1979), Kim Lores (The Great Houdini, 1999), and Evanna Lynch ("Houdini", 2013).

 In music

 The Kate Bush song "Houdini" from her 1982 album The Dreaming is about the story of Bess Houdini and her attempts to communicate with her deceased husband Harry.

-The My Chemical Romance song "This Is How I Disappear" was inspired by the séance performed by Houdini to contact her dead husband, Harry.
+The My Chemical Romance song "This Is How I Disappear" was inspired by the séance performed by Bess to contact her dead husband, Harry.

 Bálint Varga and Lia Barcellona Tamborra's 2020 album musical/audiobook d'Illusion: The Houdini Musical depicts Harry and Bess's relationship as part of the plot.
 She is portrayed by Quiana Holmes.